FreshRSS/FreshRSS/docs/en/users/10_filter.md

 Supports multiline mode with `m` modifier like: `/^Alice/m`

-> ℹ️ `author:` is working with one author per line, so the multiline mode may advantageously be used
+> ℹ️ `author:` is working with one author per line, so the multiline mode may advantageously be used, like: `author:/^Alice Dupont$/im`

 Example to search entries, which title starts with the *Lol* word, with any number of *o*: `intitle:/^Lo+l\b/i`